Were you the victim of an assault or battery in North Carolina?

-Personal Injury Lawsuits for Assault & Battery
+Personal Injury Lawsuits for Assault & Battery in North Carolina: What Are You Owed?

-Assault vs Battery in Civil Suits
+Assault vs Battery in Civil Suits in North Carolina

-So, if you’ve been a victim, who can be held responsible for the damage done to you?
+If you’ve been a victim of assault or battery in North Carolina, who can be held responsible for the damage done to you?
 It’s not necessarily just the person who harmed you.
 You may be entitled to compensation from someone who allowed you to come to harm.

 • Inadequate security procedures